simoneldevig/react-native-static-server/README.md

 ### Roadmap
 [Roadmap]: #roadmap

+**NOTE:** _With an appropriate financial contribution you can influence the roadmap&nbsp;&mdash; the aims, priorities, and timelines for this library&nbsp;&mdash; everything can be adjusted for the needs of a paying customer._

 These are future development aims, ordered by their current priority (from the top priority, to the least priority):